 The Ropes Course is located in a wooded area, and features a 3-sided 32’ high climbing tower, where you’ll learn to rock climb and rappell.
 There’s also a long Zip Line where you’ll glide for over 200 feet through the woods.
 It’s awesome - It’s so much fun, you’ll want to do it over & over again!

 Yes, there are a bunch of them.
-The two most popular clinics are the ‘Survival Clinic’ and the ‘Scuba Diving Clinic’.
+The two most popular clinics are the ‘Survival Clinic’ and ‘Scuba Diving Clinic’.
 These clinics incur an additional fee and preregistration is recommended.
-Other clinics (soccer, basketball, tennis, improv, etc) are included in the camp tuition.
+Other clinics (soccer, basketball, tennis, improv, gaga, etc.) are included in the camp tuition.
 All clinics are optional.
 For this summer’s clinic dates, go to the ‘Calendar of Events’ webpage.

 After dinner, everyone chills-out until 7:30pm (8:30pm on Teen Campus) when we meet at the flagpole.
 This is when we lower the American Flag, and make announcements about upcoming events.
 The Evening Activity begins after flagpole assembly and ends at curfew time.
 To see this summer’s Evening Activity Schedule, go to the ‘Calendar of Events’ webpage.

-The Evening Activities are the highlight of each day!
+The Evening Activities are the highlight of each day.
 This is when all campers unite, and camper enthusiasm & spirit peaks!
 The Evening Activities are different every night, and for the most part, they are scheduled separately on each campus.
-Once in awhile, the teens will perform their skits & recitals in front of the kids on Junior Campus.
 Sometimes, the Seniors on Junior Campus will participate in events on Teen Campus, like the Color Run.

-Yes, our dances are ‘socials’ with a theme - where everyone gets dressed-up for the occasion.
-In the past, themes included the Halloween Social, Rave Social, Super Hero Social, and Hippie Social.
-There’s good music, an excellent light show, a lot of dancing, and costume contests (cabin points are awarded to the winners).
+Yes, our dances are ‘socials’ with a theme – where everyone gets dressed-up for the occasion.
+Last summer we had the Halloween Social, Hollywood Social, Super Hero Social, and Hippie Social.
+There’s always good music, an excellent light show, lots of dancing, and costume contests (cabin points are awarded to the winners).
 Dances are a lot of fun - even if you don’t dance!
 At the end of the summer, both campuses get together for dancing at the farewell Prom.

 Birthdays are special at Camp Cayuga.
 We begin the celebration at morning flagpole assembly when we raise the Birthday Flag, and make a congratulatory announcement on your behalf.
 You’ll receive a birthday card in the mail from the camp staff along with a Birthday Care-Package loaded with Cayuga stuff, like a frisbee, sports bottle, Cayuga key chain, and a few other fun surprises!
 At dinner we’ll jazz-up your table with birthday decorations, and sing the Happy Birthday song to you.
 For dessert, you & your cabinmates will be served ice cream & birthday cupcakes, baked by the camp’s chef.

 Cayuga counselors have an excellent reputation for caring and making sure you’re having a great time.
 Your Division Director also helps-out.
-This is an older adult who’s in charge of the campers & counselors in your division.
-He’ll introduce himself to you on arrival day, and will be in contact with your parents all the time to keep them updated on how you’re doing.
+This is an older adult who’s in charge of the campers & counselors in your age group.
+Your Division Director will introduce himself/herself to you on arrival day, and will be in contact with your parents all the time to keep them updated on how you’re doing.

 If you're not feeling well, the camp medical staff will take care of you.
 They’ll do their best to make you feel comfortable in the health center (infirmary).
 There are about 7-8 nurses who live in the two infirmaries.
 Our camp nurses are nice, and are usually moms who have their own kids attending Cayuga.
 If you ever need outside medical treatment, the nurses will notify your parents.
 The local medical clinic and hospital are only 10 minutes from camp.

 Yes!
-One way is to join the Sibling Club, which meets for a double period (about 2 hours) about every 2 weeks.
-The Sibling Club Leader will organize a different event for each Club meeting, which in the past included baking cookies together; working on an arts & crafts project together; and private pool parties.
+Join the Sibling Club, which meets for a double period (about 2 hours) about every 2 weeks.
+The Sibling Club Leader will organize a different event for each Club meeting, which in the past included working on arts & crafts projects together and private pool parties.
 The Sibling Club was originally created for siblings who lived on separate campuses.
-Today, the Sibling Club is available to all siblings – even if you reside on the same campus.
+Today, the Sibling Club is available to all siblings (and cousins) – even if you reside on the same campus.

 There is no official Visiting Day, however your parents are welcome to visit you.
 This option is available to all parents, except those who have campers enrolled in a 2-week session.
 Visitation is not permitted for 2-weekers.
 Parents have the flexibility to visit any day.
 Your folks are required to remain at the office, until you’re escorted from your activity.
 Visitors are not permitted to roam around camp or enter the cabin area.
 Campers are permitted to sign-out anytime after 11:00am, and must sign-in before 4:00pm.

 No, you cannot bring your cell phone to camp.
 In fact, all electronics are prohibited.
 But don’t worry, your parents can send you emails everyday.
 They can also speak with Division Director at any time to see how you’re doing.
-Campers are permitted to telephone their parents from the camp office, if a telephone appointment is made.
+You are permitted to call your parents from the camp office, if a telephone appointment is made.

 Yes, of course.
-The mail is delivered and picked-up everyday except Sunday.
-There’s no limit to the amount of letters you can receive, but you are required to write your parents once every 2 weeks.
+The mail is delivered and picked-up everyday.
+There’s no limit to the amount of letters you can receive, however you are required to write your parents once every 2 weeks.
 We call it “Letters Home for Canteen”.
 This means you have to bring your letter (addressed to your parents) to the Canteen (camp store) before you get your daily snack allowance.
-If you’re too busy to write a letter, you can use the camp’s fill-in-the-blank letters.
-They’re real easy to complete.
 By the way, the canteen sells stamps, writing paper, envelopes, and pens.

-Yes, while most camps nowadays prohibit care-packages, Cayuga still permits them as long as they abide by the camp’s guidelines.
-In addition to books, magazines, and games, you can receive food items like pretzels & crackers (like ‘goldfish’), as long as they’re stored in a sealed rubber-maid type container.
+Yes, packages are permitted as long as they abide by the camp’s guidelines.
+In addition to books and card games, you can receive certain food items like pretzels & crackers, as long as they’re stored in a sealed rubber-maid type container.
 Other types of food & candy are prohibited.

-Yes, your parents can email you everyday, but to do so, they need to use the services of CampMinder.
-This is an independent company that manages all incoming personal email messages by bundling and sorting them.
+Yes, your parents can email you everyday, but to do so, they must use the services of CampMinder.
 More info about sending emails is located on your parent’s dashboard under ‘CampStamps’.

-Yes, money is needed for personal stuff you may want to buy from the canteen, like a sweatshirt or stuffed animal.
+We do recommend bringing money for personal stuff you may want to buy from the canteen (like a sweatshirt or stuffed animal).
 If you attend an AAA baseball game or theatre trip, you may want money to buy a souvenir.
 The more trips you attend, the more money you’ll need.
 Cayuga has a ‘Camp Bank’ that will hold your money in safekeeping.
-Your parents can deposit money into your Camp Bank by using cash/check, or a credit card from your online account
+Your parents can check your Camp Bank balance at any time fro your online account.
+If your balance in low, your folks can deposit more money by sending a check to camp or by using a credit-card from their online dashboard.

 The Canteen is where you pick-up your daily snack allowance, which includes 2 snack items.
 This allowance is already paid for by your parents (the canteen fee).
 Snacks include pretzels, chips, ice cream, popcorn, candy, granola bars, fresh fruit, and a variety of drinks (bottled water, slushies, soda, power aid, juice).
-The Canteen also stocks batteries, stationery & stamps, prepaid international calling cards, prepaid visa cards, tooth paste, toothbrushes, diabolos, model rockets, sports bottles, stuffed animals, small backpacks, baseball caps, and Cayuga apparel (t-shirts, sweatshirts, sweat pants, shorts, etc).
+The Canteen also stocks batteries, stationery & stamps, prepaid international calling cards, prepaid visa cards (for trips), toothpaste, toothbrushes, diabolos, model rockets, sports bottles, stuffed animals, small backpacks, baseball caps, and Cayuga apparel (t-shirts, sweatshirts, sweatpants, etc).

 If you’d like to attend religious services, no problem.
 Jewish services take place on the camp property at the lakefront on Fridays.
 The service is led by a Cayuga staff member.
 Christian services take place in town on Sunday mornings.
 The church is located 10 minutes from camp, and transportation is provided.
-Generally speaking, religious services are not popular.
+Generally speaking, not many campers participate.

-The food is actually pretty good.
-Ask any camper who went to Cayuga, and they’ll tell you the same thing.
-The meats, fish, vegetables, and fruit are of the very best quality.
+The food is pretty good.
+The meats, vegetables, and fruit are fresh and high-quality.
 If you’re a picky eater, don’t worry about it.
-There’s always alternative choices (leftovers, etc) available at each meal.
-In addition to the main entrée at lunch & dinner, there’s a complete salad bar, as well as peanut butter & jelly.
+There’s always alternative choices (leftovers) available at each meal.
+In addition to the main entrée at lunch & dinner, there’s a complete salad bar, and a separate station for peanut butter & jelly.
 No camper ever leaves the table hungry!
 A sample menu is posted online.

 After you sign-up for camp, your parents will be given an online account where they can access camp forms & documents.
 The recommended clothing list is posted on their dashboard.
 It includes everything you need to bring to camp.
 It also lists optional items, as well as prohibited items that you can’t bring.